Nina-Watson-ADA/PRG1-nina-programming-task-dictionaries-PY/README.md

 ## This has an associated test file.
-You can run the test file by installing the required package (jest)
+You can run the test file by installing the required package (pytest)

-1) In the terminal, type ```npm i``` and press enter.
-(This installs all required packages that are found listed in package.json)
+1) In the terminal, type ```pip install pytest``` and press enter.
-2) Run the tests using ```npm test```.
+2) Run the tests using ```pytest dictionaries_test.py```.

-3 of the tests will currently pass.
-5 of the tests won't pass as the code hasn't been written yet.
+2 of the tests will currently pass.
+The rest won't pass as the code hasn't been written yet.